 There are four wilderness campsites on the way to Sykes Hot Springs along the Pine Ridge Trail (also listed here).
 The first is Ventana Camp (over 4 miles from the trailhead), the second is Terrace Creek Camp (5 miles from the trailhead), the third is Barlow Flat Camp (7 miles from the trailhead), and the fourth is Sykes Camp (9 miles from the trailhead).
 Sykes Camp is the most popular and visited campsite because it is located next to the hot springs.
 It has seven sites.
 However, if it’s a busy time, the Barlow Flat Camp has the most available sites.
 You can also stay beyond the hot springs at a fifth campground, Redwood Camp (12 miles from the trailhead).

-You cannot make a reservation at the campsites, so this is first-come, first-served.
-Parking fees are $10 per day at Big Sur Station, but the wilderness camping itself is free.
+You cannot make a reservation at the campsites, so this is first come, first served.
+Parking fees are per day at Big Sur Station, but the wilderness camping itself is free.
 There is no water, you’ll need to poop in the woods and take out your trash.
-Campfires and camp stoves are prohibited so you won’t be able to cook your food.
+Campfires and camp stoves are prohibited so you won’t be able to cook.